OSADP/STOL_Crossing/README.txt

 Open Source Overview
 ============================
-STOL Crossing Request
+Pedestrian Mid-block Crossing Application
 Version 1.0.0
-The STOL Crossing Request application is designed to allow pedestrians at configured mid-block cross walks communicate their intent to cross with drivers approaching the same mid-block cross walk.
+The Pedestrian Mid-block Crossing Application is designed to allow pedestrians at configured mid-block cross walks communicate their intent to cross with drivers approaching the same mid-block cross walk.
 This is accomplished through usage of an android app and a cloud server component.
 Using the android app, the pedestrian (while in a geofence near the cross walk) can instruct the server to begin a message broadcast to all driver devices for a period of time long enough to complete the crossing.
 The driver's android app resembles an in-vehicle navigation app and serves to provide audio-visual feedback to the driver when it receives a broadcast from the server.

 License information
 -------------------